Arizona Trailblazers Hiking Club

 Flagstaff

 drive Take I-17 to Flagstaff.
 Get off at Lake Mary Road (county highway 3), exit 339.
-Turn right and go southeast 5.3 miles to a dirt road on the left, just past the cattle guard.
-Turn left and go 0.3 miles to Sandy’s Canyon Trailhead.
-Those starting from Flagstaff should meet us there at 9:30 AM.
+Turn right for 17.0 miles to Ashurst Lake road where you turn left and proceed 0.9 miles to the trailhead parking.

-We’ll leave most of the cars at Sandy’s Canyon Trailhead, where the hike ends.
+We’ll leave most of the cars at Horse Lake trailhead, where the hike ends.
 Go back to Lake Mary Road, turn left and drive 4.0 miles, alongside Lower Lake Mary, to the paved Marshall Lake Road going uphill on the left.
 Take that road up Anderson Mesa 1.25 miles to the sign for Lowell Observatory.
 Go straight ahead on FR 128 and continue 1.0 miles to a fork in the road.
 Marshall Lake is just ahead of you.
 Turn left and drive 0.3 miles to Marshall Lake Trailhead, where the hike begins.

 Schedule of Events Arizona Trailblazers Home Page